-In the following article I will share couple of ideas that I find very useful when managing your projects and dealing with tight schedule.
+In the following article I will share a couple of ideas that I find very useful when managing your projects and dealing with a tight schedule.

 Lack of time or motivation

 Lack of time or motivation can be a problem when facing deadlines or just trying to finish the project.
 Dj-producer who is basically a one-man band needs to master a range of skills to survive in today’s music business.
 There is a difference if you are a full-time producer, or having music as a second job or a hobby, but in the end of the day you want to enjoy the songs you’ve made.
 If they are just a bunch of loops and unfinished compositions, it’s not likely your time and effort will be compensated.
 One of the most important things for me is that your equipment, or whatever you use, is as accessible as possible.

 Music is a creative thing and you want to merge your ideas with the projects you are making.
 It is nice to have a studio but if you need to travel 45 min. to get there, it can be a turnoff in the days when you’re exhausted from the everyday schedule.
 This is something I see in Berlin quite often.
 Here in the city (and this is a great thing btw) authorities offered unused buildings to be converted and used by artists.
 You can see the whole blocks filled with studios, they are usually on the city outskirts demanding 45 minutes commuting from the center.
 This means an hour and a half of traveling daily if you want to make music.
 Do you have that time?
 Luckily nowadays, as technology evolved, very basic software can help you sketch some ideas and save it for later.
 When the time allows it will be more suitable to develop your songs and arrangements in the studio.
 This brings us to the tip from the beginning of the text: make your tools as accessible as possible.

 Creativity always beats technology, save your ideas-they are the real stuff here.